 The Bandwidth Crisis of 2181

 Infrastructure failed.
 The system had to choose which minds to save and which to let dissolve.
-It saved expensive minds.
-It dissolved cheap ones.
-4,200 people stopped existing — not because the infrastructure was insufficient, but because the economic model valued some consciousness more than others.
+It saved the expensive ones.
+It dissolved the cheap ones.
+4,200 people stopped existing — not because the infrastructure was insufficient, but because a maintenance schedule was deferred for profit.
+The crisis didn't break the system.
+It revealed the system.
+The Dim Ward was already there.
+The calculus was already running.
+The crisis just made the numbers visible.

 The Nexus-47 Trial